SkyTheCodeMaster/bimg/rough-ideas.md

 `animation`: boolean Whether the image is an animation (if so, each frame is numerically indexed).
 (per frame) `duration`: number Duration of the frame in seconds, overrides `secondsPerFrame` for that frame.
 `secondsPerFrame`: number Default length of each frame in seconds.
 `palette`: table Palette table in format of colors api (key: color number - value: EITHER table of 3 ranged 0-1 floats for each RGB component, OR a single item which is the hex-formatted number #RRGGBB).
-This is optional and will serve as the starting palette for any animations or images.
+This will serve as the starting palette for any animations or images.
+(per frame) `palette`: table Per frame palette, set before drawing the frame.

 `title`: string Original title of the image.
 `description`: Long form description of the file.